subsquid/docs/docs/subsquid-network/participate/worker.md

    ```bash
    cargo run --bin keygen > <KEY_PATH>
    ```
-   It will display your peer ID:
+   The command display your peer ID:
    ```
    Your peer ID: <THIS IS WHAT YOU NEED TO COPY>
    ```